ojathelonius/let-it-fly/README.md

 ## API

 ### Destination
-/api/destination/:city
+/api/destination/:airport

-Gets all the flights from SIN towards the specified city
+Gets all the flights from SIN towards the specified airport

 ### Profile
-/api/profile/:id
+/api/profile/{0,1}

 Fetches the profile of the specified user